chrislewisdev/home/content/posts/2017-08-03-lessons-learnt-developing-face-invaders.md

 ---
-layout: post
+layout = "post"
-description: A small summary of lessons from developing a mobile game in Unity.
+description = "A small summary of lessons from developing a mobile game in Unity."
 ---

 _This is a post I actually wrote up 2 years ago when I was finishing up development on Face Invaders as part of Electric Mammoth.
 It may not be very relevant by now, but it seemed like a waste to just have it sitting around all that time for no reason- so here it is!_